 Determine the PPSF

-Another good tactic for calculating the true value of your house in Washington State is to try to determine the price per square foot (PPSF).
+Another good tactic for calculating the true value of your house in Tacoma is to try to determine the price per square foot (PPSF).
 This, too, involves comparing your house to similar houses that have sold in the neighborhood.

 So when doing your own comparable market analysis, be sure to note the square footage of the houses you’re considering.
 Then divide the sale price of the house by total square footage to arrive at the PPSF.
 The next step is to add up the several PPSFs you’ve calculated and then divide by the total number of PPSFs you added together, which will yield the average PPSF.
 All you have to do then id multiply the square footage of your house by that average PPSF.
 You will then have a general idea or your house’s fair market value.